-For most veterinary surgical procedures, general anesthetic will be required.
+For most veterinary surgical procedures, a general anesthetic will be required.
 Your pet will be unconscious after the general anesthetic is administered; they will not feel any pain during the procedure.
-However, it may take some time for general anesthetic to wear off after your pet comes out of surgery.
+However, it may take some time for the general anesthetic to wear off after your pet comes out of surgery.
 Sleepiness is one of the side effects of this drug.
 You might also notice your dog is shaking after surgery.
 Rest assured that both of these side effects are normal and should disappear quickly with some rest.
-Temporary lack or loss of appetite is another common side effect of general anesthetic.
+Temporary lack or loss of appetite is another common side effect of a general anesthetic.

 Feeding Your Dog After Surgery

-After the general anesthetic is administered, your pooch may feel somewhat queasy and lose their appetite.
+After the general anesthetic is administered, your pooch may feel somewhat queasy and lose its appetite.
 When feeding your dog after surgery, try offering your pet a half-size portion of a light meal such as chicken and rice, which they will likely be able to more easily digest than regular store-bought food.
 Their appetite should return within about 24 hours after surgery.
 At this time, you can start to serve their regular food again.

 If you notice that your dog's appetite hasn't returned within 48 hours, get in touch with your veterinary surgeon or vet.
-Loss of appetite can be an indicator pain or infection.
+Loss of appetite can be an indicator of pain or infection.

 Managing Your Dog's Pain After Surgery

 A veterinary professional will review the medications prescribed to assist you in managing your dog's post-surgery pain.
-They will let you know how to administer the medications, how often your dog should take them and what the required dosage will be.
+They will let you know how to administer the medications, how often your dog should take them, and what the required dosage will be.
 To prevent any unnecessary pain or experience of side effects while your dog recovers, ensure you follow the vet's instructions to the letter and ask for clarification if you are unsure about any instructions.

-Pain medications and antibiotics are often prescribed for pets following surgery to help relive any post-op discomfort and to prevent infection.
+Pain medications and antibiotics are often prescribed for pets following surgery to help relieve any post-op discomfort and to prevent infection.
 If your pooch tends to be high-strung or suffers from anxiety, the veterinarian may also prescribe a sedative or anti-anxiety medication to help your dog stay calm while they heal.